The Finale (Everybody Loves Raymond): Synopsis

-Amy says that Robert had to pull the car over on the way home from the hospital because he was crying after "You Are the Sunshine of My Life" came on the radio (though Robert claims he pulled over because he thought he hit a cat).
+Amy says that Robert had to pull the car over on the way home from the hospital because he was crying after "You Are the Sunshine of My Life" came on the radio- though Robert claims he pulled over because he thought he hit a cat.
 Everyone leaves and Debra and Ray are alone again, and the two reiterate that they really do love each other.

-The final scene of the series shows the entire family eating breakfast together after Frank breaks Marie's stove in an attempt to "work on it."
-Each character seems to emote an amalgam of their signature qualities as they sit and eat together, and with Ray at the center of the table, Debra tells Ray, "It's getting a little crowded in here," to which Ray responds, "Yeah, you know what?
+The final scene shows the entire family eating breakfast together in Ray's kitchen.
+Marie arrives after Frank breaks Marie's stove in an attempt to "work on it".
+All the other characters, seeming to emote an amalgam of their signature qualities. all arrive in the kitchen to sit and eat together, and with Ray at the center of the table, Debra tells Ray, "It's getting a little crowded in here," to which Ray responds, "Yeah, you know what?
 We need a bigger table."
+The camera angle slowly widens at the end before the picture fades, while we can still hear dialogue after the screen goes to black.

 Production

 "The Finale" was directed by Gary Halvorson and written by Philip Rosenthal, Ray Romano, Tom Caltabiano, Leslie Caveny, Tucker Cawley, Mike Royce, Lew Schneider, Aaron Shure, Steve Skrovan, and Jeremy Stevens.
 The episode's table read was done on January 18, 2005, and was the only time a "rehearsal" was ever done for the series.
 During the read, Patricia Heaton began to cry.
 Filming of the episode began on January 20, 2005; it was delayed twice because Heaton contracted laryngitis.
 Following the filming of the episode, Romano claims he was "very worried" about how he would feel; he said that, on the day of filming, "you sensed the ending of it all."